Export contract: terms and conditions for sale of goods abroad

 The agreement provides for you to be the party who fixes the terms: such as the date the contract comes into existence, retention of title or returns policy.

 Firstly, you are free to choose the deal you like.
-The export agreement follows the basic law of contract covering: price, offer, acceptance, delivery, shipping, acceptance of goods, complaints, and returns.
+The document follows the basic law of contract covering: price, offer, acceptance, delivery, shipping, acceptance of goods, complaints, and returns.
 You can vary the terms of any of these to suit you or your customer.

 Secondly, common law is less specifically applicable to the United Kingdom than statute law, used across the Commonwealth and understood in nearly all countries.
 As drawn, this export contract leaves the supplier to cover statutory requirements at home and the customer to cover them at his end.

-- Contract: whether the agreement covers a single export deal or provides an umbrella for multiple transactions using the same contract
+- Contract: whether the agreement covers a single deal or provides an umbrella for multiple transactions

 - Payment, including by letter of credit